mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 * :x: Code for storing the inventory
   * In the tutorial we have 6 inventory slots
 * :x: Code for storing the equipment slots
-  * In the tutorial we have 2 equipment slots: weapon, armor
+  * In the tutorial we have 2 equipment slots: weapon, armour
 * :x: Code new game state to display a window and handle inventory input:
   * Enter this state on a specific button press
   * Use placeholder text in the slots for initial testing